chiNmoy09/Mergeify/README.md

 # MarkDown

-Mergeify is an Android application that allows users to merge multiple PDF files into a single document and edit PDFs by removing specific pages before saving them.
+Mergeify allows users to merge multiple PDF files into a single document.
 Built using Kotlin and iTextPDF, this app simplifies PDF management with an intuitive interface.

 ## NOTE